 How could an Island known as a haven for Pirates and their buried treasure not be an ideal destination for a family vacation?

-The up to no good buccaneers are long gone, but the colorful history of this Island in Florida – that has flown under 8 flags – remains.
+The up-to-no-good buccaneers are long gone, but the colorful history of this Island in Florida – that has flown under eight flags – remains.
 There are 13 miles of pristine beach with all the usual fun activities plus one that’s a rarity; horseback riding (cue romantic music).
-The inland marshes and creeks are a treasure trove of egrets, white Ibis and nesting osprey.
+The inland marshes and creeks are a treasure trove of egrets, White Ibis, and nesting osprey.
 Amelia Island reminded me of vacations past when families slowed down and relaxed together.
-When a color tv was the new hot amenity and a“tween lounge” was simply the local Dairy bar.
+When a color tv was the new hot amenity and a “tween lounge” was simply the local Dairy bar.

 - Florida has the 3rd largest number of different species of birds in the US and Amelia Island is considered the east gateway Florida’s great birding trail.
 Birding trail maps can be picked up at Fort Clinch state park.

 - Here are a couple of great websites that show what’s going on and what to do on Amelia Island ameliaislandliving.com and http://www.ameliaisland.com/